Skip to Content

 Shaped pillows are fun to make, especially from old soft wool sweaters.
 I’ve made mountain sweater pillows and a Christmas tree pillow before.
 But this is the first time I’ve made acorn pillows.

 I got the idea to make these DIY sweater pillows when sorting through a stash of old sweaters.
-They had been given to me by my Mum, a lot of them were in autumnal colours.
-Such as oranges, yellows, and browns.
-Perfect for making seasonal acorn pillows.
+My mum had given them to me, and many of them were in autumnal colours, such as oranges, yellows, and browns.
+These were perfect for making seasonal acorn pillows.

-By the way, most people in the UK call sweaters, jumpers and pillows cushions.
-However, even though I’m British, I wasn’t bought up in the UK but in Hong Kong.
+By the way, most people in the UK call sweaters, jumpers, and pillows cushions.
+However, even though I’m British, I wasn’t born in the UK but in Hong Kong.
 It was a British colony at the time, but there were a lot of American cultural influences.
-So I’m used to American and British English and often get confused between the two.
+So, I’m used to American and British English and often get confused between the two.

 Fall coloured sweaters for a acorn and oak leaf pillow upcycle